New Jersey Standard Residential Lease Agreement Template

 The New Jersey standard residential lease agreement is a contract that assigns a monthly amount to be paid by a tenant in return for occupying a property owner’s rental space.
 The agreement outlines the rules and regulations of the property in addition to which party will be responsible for paying utilities.
 Once signed, the agreement becomes legally binding and both parties will be required to operate in accordance with its terms and conditions.
 Before the landlord signs the contract, they should be aware that the eviction process in New Jersey is long and financially straining.
 Therefore, all potentials tenants should be reviewed through the rental application to verify their character and ensure they have sufficient credit.

-- Flood Zone – If the property is located in a flood zone (See Map) then the tenant(s) must be informed by the landlord.
+- Flood Zone – If the property is located in a flood zone (see map), the tenant(s) must be informed of this information by the landlord.

-- Lead-Paint – Federal law that requires any and all housing units that were built before 1978 that the landlord must inform the tenant(s) of any potential existing material that may be still on the property.
+- Lead Paint – Federal law requires landlords of housing units built before 1978 to inform tenant(s) of the existence of lead paint which may be still on the property.